Kruithne/spooder/README.md

 > Uncaught `ENOENT` errors thrown from the directory handler will return a `404` response, other errors will return a `500` response.

 > [!NOTE]
-> The call to `apply_range` in the default directory handler will automatically slice the file based on the [`Range`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) header.
+> The call to `http_apply_range` in the default directory handler will automatically slice the file based on the [`Range`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) header.
 This function is also exposed as part of the `spooder` API for use in your own handlers.

 Provide your own directory handler for fine-grained control.